 Directions: Mix ingredients together and rub onto wet skin.
 Leave on for 10 minutes.
 Gently wipe off the mask with fingertips, and then rinse the face with lukewarm water.

 Honey and Turmeric Moisturizing Mask

-Honey has antibacterial and anti-inflammatory properties and has been used to treat wounds and skin problems.
+Honey has anti-inflammatory and antibacterial properties and has been used to treat wounds and skin problems.
 It is also a natural skin hydrator.
 Be sure to use raw, unprocessed honey.
-(You can also add raw milk to the mix to help rid the skin of dead cells and rejuvenate the complexion.)
+(You can also add raw milk to the mix to try to help rid the skin of dead cells and rejuvenate the complexion.)